GraciousGames/CyberSense/README.md

 # CyberSense

-CyberSense is an interactive full-stack web application that raises awareness of phishing, social engineering, and email security.
-Using realistic training messages, users learn how to identify common attack patterns and assess emails correctly.
+CyberSense is an interactive full-stack web application for phishing awareness and email security training.

+Users are presented with realistic email scenarios and decide whether a message is **legitimate** or **phishing**.
+After each decision, CyberSense provides immediate feedback, explains the correct classification, and highlights relevant clues within the message.

-The project is being developed as part of the **Web Programming** module at **HAW Hamburg**.
+The project was developed as part of the **Web Programming** module at **HAW Hamburg**.

+---

 ## Project Information